 - Make extra ornaments and replace them as needed all winter long to provide an attractive and effective feeder for many birds.
 More treats give more birds places to feed and ensures a good food supply for all visiting birds to eat.

-- Make your backyard even more bird-friendly by offering a heated bird bath to give the birds liquid water and winter bird shelters to help small birds stay comfortable in the coldest weather.
+- Make your yard even more bird-friendly by offering a heated bird bath to give the birds liquid water and winter bird shelters to help small birds stay comfortable in the coldest weather.

-Decorating a Christmas tree for the birds can be a fun, enjoyable activity for families, school groups, churches, birding groups and other organizations, and it is a great way to feed winter birds.
+Decorating a Christmas tree for the birds and other wildlife can be a fun, enjoyable activity for families, school groups, churches, birding groups, and other organizations, and it is a great way to feed winter birds.